 New and emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.
-Images /films of children should be stored on the schools' network and encrypted laptops/memory sticks only.
+Images /films of children should be stored on the schools' network and encrypted laptops.
 Each member of staff has the responsibility of deleting the images when they are no longer required, or the pupil has left the school.
 It is imperative all staff comply with new GDPR laws about data protection and copyright issues.

-Staff are not permitted to use personal digital equipment, such as mobile phones and cameras, to record images of pupils, this includes when on trips.
-Personal mobile phones are not permitted to be used in school unless permission is given from the Head Teacher.
+Staff are not permitted to use personal digital equipment, such as mobile phones and cameras, to record images of pupils, this includes when on trips unless photos are uploaded to a cloud account or class dojo and not stored on a personal phone.
+Personal mobile phones are not permitted to be used in areas of the school where the children are present unless permission is given from the Head Teacher.

-All users should be taught that they may not give their mobile number/address to anyone who is not a friend.
-They should also be taught that messages should be respectful and if they receive any message or content they are uncomfortable with they should report it immediately to an adult.
+Children should be taught that they may not give their mobile number/address to anyone who is not a friend.
+They should also be taught that online correspondents should be respectful and if they receive, any message or content they are uncomfortable with they should report it immediately to an adult.
 Where possible the school mobiles or the school office phone should be used and if this is not possible then personal mobiles are permitted but only if the settings on the phone are changed to block the caller ID so the number is not visible to the recipient of the call.